 What to do: Climb the Tavira Tower (highest point of Cadiz) and visit the Camera Obscura experience for a bit of history.
-More views: Torre del Reloj of the Cathedral.
-The old neighbourhood of Barrio del Pópulo is a few steps away.
-Walk through the cobblestone streets where you’ll find good tapas to devour!
+The old neighbourhood of Barrio del Pópulo is also just a few steps away.
+Walk through the cobblestone streets where you’ll find plenty of good tapas to devour!

-Less touristic: Drink craft beer in Cervecería Maier, a small factory in the centre of Cádiz.
+Less touristy?
+Drink craft beer in Cervecería Maier, a small factory in the centre of Cádiz.
 You will learn the brewing process, with tasting included in the end!

 Good to know: If you happen to be there in February… you can experience the fun-tastic Carnivals!

 Hostel tip: Casa Caracol is a chilled & relaxed hostel with free hot breakfast, a rooftop terrace with hammocks and organised day activities such as surfing, sand-boarding and cheap bike rentals.